Data Processing Addendum

 - Process Personal Data, including but not limited to by disclosing such data to Subprocessors and other third parties;

 - transfer Personal Data to any country or territory subject to Section 3; and

 - engage any Subprocessors subject to Section 6; and

 - warrants and represents that it is and will at all relevant times remain duly and effectively authorized to give such instruction.

 - The Details of Processing, attached herewith as Exhibit 1 sets out information regarding the Processing of Personal Data as may be required by Data Protection Laws including Article 28(3) of the GDPR.
 Nothing in Exhibit 1 confers any right or imposes any obligation on a Party to this DPA.

 - International Transfers.
-With regard to any transfer of Personal Data from Client to Processor (or from Processor to a third country) that would be prohibited by applicable EU Data Protection Laws in the absence of a lawful data transfer mechanism:
+With regard to any transfer of Personal Data from Counterparty to Processor (or from Processor to a third country) that would be prohibited by applicable EU Data Protection Laws in the absence of a lawful data transfer mechanism: